Students Living in University Residences

 3. Under Council Tax legislation, you are required to inform your local authority Council Tax Office if you cease to be eligible for a discount or exemption (eg. if you withdraw from your course, change from a full-time to a part-time course, change to a shorter course, have a reduction to your postgraduate period of study or cease to be the sole occupant of the property).

-4. One-semester visiting/exchange students, part-time students and postgraduate taught students who have been granted extra time in which to submit work for their course are not eligible to receive student Council Tax certificates and are, therefore,not exempt from paying Council Tax unless they live in University residences (see paragraph 1 above).
+4. Part-time students and postgraduate taught students who have been granted extra time in which to submit work for their course are not eligible to receive student Council Tax certificates and are, therefore,not exempt from paying Council Tax unless they live in University residences (see paragraph 1 above).
 The Union of UEA Students Advice Centre in Union House may be able to advise further regarding possible alternative discounts and/or benefits available to such students.

 5. Students in receipt of a certificate, who subsequently interrupt their period of study and later return to their full-time course, will not be liable to pay Council Tax for the period of interruption.
 However, students who do not return to their full-time course following a period of interruption to study will cease to be eligible for student status for Council Tax from the date on which they commenced their period of interruption to study.